 Are all your clinicians experienced?
 Will they be able to help me?

 Dr. Levy has over 15 years of experience in the field.
 She hired the clinicians on staff based on their broad range of strengths and experiences.
 Dr. Levy also trains and supervises all staff members on an on-going basis.
 This way, our patients benefit from a team approach.

-All of our clinicians are trained in CBT for Anxiety as well as in ERP for OCD.
+All of our clinicians are trained in CBT for Anxiety as well as in Exposure Response Prevention for OCD.